 Election and Term of Office

-All officers shall be elected by a majority vote of the EC.
+All EC shall be elected by a majority vote of the EC.

-EC members will normally serve a term of 2 years and can be re-elected by majority vote of the EC for up to three further terms.
+EC members will normally serve a term of 2 years and can be re-elected by majority vote of the EC for up to two further terms.
 To promote stability and succession planning the EC members shall be elected (or re-elected) through staggered terms in odd and even numbered years

+At the end of a full 6-year term in office, the EC can ask an outgoing EC Member to remain on the EC as an ‘advisory executive’

 In the event of a vacancy in office of the President, the President-Elect shall succeed and assume the role of President.
 If the President resigns in a year when there is no President-Elect the Immediate Past-President will assume the role of President.
 In the event that the President-Elect and/or the Immediate Past-President are unable to assume the role of President, the Vice-President will assume the role of President.